MIDEAST STOCKS - Factors to watch - June 7

-DUBAI, June 7 Here are some factors that may affect Middle East stock markets on Wednesday.
+DUBAI, June 7 (Reuters) - Here are some factors that may affect Middle East stock markets on Wednesday.
 Reuters has not verified the press reports and does not vouch for their accuracy.

 * GLOBAL MARKETS-Asian stocks wary ahead of risk events this week, dollar struggles